zaman-lab/bias-classification-microsite-2019/README.md

-# Anti-Trump Bias on Twitter (Microsite)
+# Measuring Anti-Trump Bias on Twitter (Microsite)

 A microsite to share the results of a research project in the lab of [Dr. Tauhid Zaman](https://www.zlisto.com/).
-This project uses innovative data science and artificial intelligence techniques to predict the degree to which  any given Twitter account displays either a pro-Trump or anti-Trump bias.
-It analyzes results for Twitter accounts belonging to popular news media outlets and personalities.
+This project uses innovative data science techniques to classify the degree to which any given Twitter account displays either a pro- or anti-Trump bias.
+We analyzed a number of Twitter accounts belonging to popular news media outlets and personalities.

+> NOTE: the results data is preliminary (for example some Twitter handles need updating), and so this site is not yet ready to be released!

 ## Site Map